dhivyada/haskell_dojos/functional-programming-haskell/expressions_and_equations.md

 * Instead, all computation is performed by evaluating expressions
 * So, let’s start with expressions!
     * (We’ll still be working on expressions at the end of the course, since that’s all there is.)
+* The right side of the equation is an expression

 ###Examples of integer expressions